-Shareholders approved the 21st consecutive dividend increase per share since the creation of Novartis in 1996, with an increase of 2% to CHF 2.80 for 2017.
-Payment for the 2017 dividend will be made on March 8, 2018.
-The dividend for 2017 is an approximately 67% payout of free cash flow, reinforcing the Company's commitment to a strong dividend yield.
+Shareholders approved the 22nd consecutive dividend increase per share since the creation of Novartis in 1996, with an increase of 2% to CHF 2.85 for 2018.
+Payment for the 2018 dividend will be made as of March 6, 2019.
+The dividend for 2018 is an approximately 57% payout of free cash flow, reinforcing the Company's ongoing commitment to a strong dividend yield.

 Annual re-election and election of Members of the Board Shareholders re-elected Dr. Joerg Reinhardt as Chairman of the Board of Directors, and all members of the Board, for one year.
-Dr. Pierre Landolt did not stand for re-election having reached the age limit as specified in the Articles of Incorporation.
-The Board of Directors sincerely thanks him for his valuable contributions to the long term strategy of Novartis and in particular for his high level of personal commitment in the area of Social Responsibility.
+Dr. Dimitri Azar decided not to stand for re-election.
+The Board of Directors sincerely thanks him for his many years of distinguished services on the Board of Directors.

 In addition, shareholders re-elected the following members of the Board of Directors to the Compensation Committee for one year: Srikant Datar, Ph.D., Ann Fudge, Enrico Vanni, Ph.D. and William T. Winters.
 The Committee will be chaired by Mr. Vanni.

 Disclaimer This press release contains forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995.
-Forward-looking statements can generally be identified by words such as "proposed," "proposals," "recommendations," "recommendation," "will," "commitment," "advisory," "endorsed," or similar terms, or by express or implied discussions regarding the potential future impact on Novartis of the matters described in this release, including matters involving the seventh share repurchase program and involving compensation of the Board of Directors and the Executive Committee.
+Forward-looking statements can generally be identified by words such as "proposed," "proposals," "advisory," "recommendations," "commitment," "endorsed," "remains subject to," "expected," "will," "recommendation," "launch," or similar terms, or by express or implied discussions regarding the potential completion of the announced spin-off of Alcon, regarding whether the spin-off is in the best interests of shareholders, regarding the future commercial performance of Novartis or a standalone Alcon company, regarding any potential strategic benefits, synergies or opportunities as a result of the spin-off; or regarding the potential future impact on Novartis of the other matters described in this release, including the seventh share repurchase program, the eighth share repurchase program, annual re-election and election of members of the Board of Directors, votes on compensation for the members of the Board of Directors and the Executive Committee and an advisory vote on the 2018 Compensation Report.
 You should not place undue reliance on these statements.
 Such forward-looking statements are based on our current beliefs and expectations regarding future events, and are subject to significant known and unknown risks and uncertainties.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those set forth in the forward-looking statements.
 There can be no guarantee as to the ultimate outcome of the matters described in this release.
-In particular, our expectations regarding these matters could be affected by, among other things, the impact of these matters on Novartis, including on its management and on its financial results; the potential impact of these matters on the competitiveness of Novartis or competition in general; the public reaction to these matters; the impact that the foregoing factors could have on the values attributed to the Novartis Group's assets and liabilities as recorded in the Group's consolidated balance sheet, and other risks and factors referred to in Novartis AG's current Form 20-F on file with the US Securities and Exchange Commission.
+In particular, our expectations regarding these matters could be affected by, among other things, an unexpected failure to satisfy the required conditions to the proposed spin-off, or unexpected delays in meeting these requirements; the potential that the strategic benefits, synergies or opportunities expected from the proposed spin-off may not be realized or may take longer to realize than expected; a failure to successfully separate the Alcon business from the Novartis Group; potential adverse reactions to the proposed spin-off by customers, suppliers, strategic partners or key Alcon personnel and potential difficulties in maintaining relationships with such persons; the ability of Alcon as a standalone company to obtain or maintain proprietary intellectual property protection; uncertainties regarding future demand for our products or those of Alcon as a standalone company; uncertainties regarding potential significant breaches of data security or data privacy, or disruptions of our information technology systems or those of Alcon as a standalone company; the impact of the matters discussed in this release on Novartis, including on its management and on its financial results; the potential impact of such matters on the competitiveness of Novartis or competition in general; the public reaction to such matters, and other risks and factors referred to in Novartis AG's current Form 20-F on file with the US Securities and Exchange Commission (SEC) or in the Form 20-F filed by Alcon with the SEC, as amended from time to time.
 Novartis is providing the information in this press release as of this date and does not undertake any obligation to update any forward-looking statements contained in this press release as a result of new information, future events or otherwise.